-And let's go ahead and save our worn music document, so that way it's all ready to go if we need to define the brush again.
+And let's go ahead and save our worn music document so that way it's all ready to go if we need to define the brush again.
 So go to File > Save As, and let's name it be BRM-04-WornMusic, navigate to the class folder for this lesson, then click Save.

-As you can see here I've opened the Vintage mask document that we ended with in our last lesson.
+As you can see here I've opened the vintage mask document that we ended with in our last lesson.
 And the next thing we want to do is activate the Background layer in the Layers panel.
 And click on the Create a New Layer icon, then press the letter D to reset the Color Chips to the default of black over white.
 Then get the Brush tool.
 And in the Tool Options, open the Brush Picker and choose your new worn music brush.
-Set the Size to 2500 pixels, the Opacity to 100%, and the Mode to Normal.
+Set the Size to 2500 pixels, the Mode to Normal, the Opacity and Flow to 100%, and the Smoothing to 0.
 Now on your document, click and stamp the brush on the blank layer to add music.

 And now our vintage mask brush is done and we're ready to define it.
-So go to the Menu Bar, and choose Edit > Define Brush, and let's name it BRM-04-VintageMask, then click OK.
-And now our brush is now all ready for us to use, and I'll be showing it in action in Lesson 5.
-And make sure to save your vintage mask document, and join me in the bonus lesson up next.
+So go to the Menu Bar, and choose Edit > Define Brush Preset, and let's name it BRM-04-VintageMask, then click OK.
+And now our brush is all ready for us to use, and I'll be showing it in action in Lesson 5.
+And make sure to save your vintage mask document (File - Save), and join me in the bonus lesson up next.
 This has been Syndee Rogers with Brushability Masks.